JoshBeveridge/clone-framework/README.md

 Produced at [Talent Cloud](https://talent.canada.ca/).

+### Editing Clone

+Clone uses [Gulp](https://gulpjs.com/) to manage dependencies.
+If you haven't already, install Gulp globally by running `npm install gulp-cli -g` and `npm install gulp -D` in your terminal.

 ### Getting Started

-#### CDN

-Coming Soon

-Note: While using this version of Clone makes updates seamless, using the CDN version of Clone locks you into the theme associated to the CDN link unless you manually override styles in your project.

 #### NPM

 Clone is built in a way that allows you to theme the aesthetic of the system without the need to alter Clone's source files.
 This means that you'll be able to update Clone without any worry of losing or modifying your changes.
 All theming will occur in your project's root Sass directory and pull Clone's primary `.scss` file from `node_modules`.

 While it doesn't matter how your project compiles Sass, theming Clone requires that your project be running [Sass](https://sass-lang.com/) and [Autoprefixer](https://github.com/postcss/autoprefixer).

-Clone uses [Gulp](https://gulpjs.com/) to manage dependencies.
-If you haven't already, install Gulp globally by running `npm install gulp-cli -g` and `npm install gulp -D` in your terminal.

 1. From inside your project, run `npm install clone-design`
 2. Create a `.scss` file inside of your Sass directory that has the following: